one word .. just try it .. use it .. share it .. discuss it here

 Ideologies grow from morality.
 We think we know how to be good people.
 We want to persuade or force others to be good in the same way.
 Equalism is a moral idea, an ideology too.

 But equalism – as presented on this website – started mundanely like this: There are many heavyweight inequalities and ‘-ism’s.
 At the core of them all is a concern for harmful inequality.
-That must pair up with a core belief in its constructive opposite: equality.
-We think that an ‘-ism’ gives that positive aim a matching strong name: equalism.
+Implicitly, that must go with a core belief in its constructive opposite: equality.
+Why would we be so bothered about inequality if we didn’t believe in equality?
+An ‘-ism’ gives that positive aim a matching strong name: equalism.

 We include ‘respect for difference’ in our loose definition (see column to the right).
 So equalism means equal opportunity not equity of outcome – equity of numbers being at best a temporary short cut to superficial equality.
 Otherwise we have not defined equalism much as we explore what it might mean in relationships at ground level, at societal level and conceptually.